 CV in Photos

-After finishing my MSc at Concordia, I moved to beautiful Vancouver BC, where I worked on publishing my thesis, securing a PhD position at McGill University, and freelancing as a data analyst/graphic designer for local organizations.
+After returning to Montreal, Covid-19 meant the rest of my degree would have to be remote.
+So, naturally, I moved to beautiful Vancouver BC, where I worked on publishing my thesis, securing a PhD position, and freelancing as a data analyst/graphic designer for local organizations.

 New Zealand 2018

 Shifting hemispheres, I helped researchers at the Cawthron Institute in Nelson, NZ, quantify the affect of invasive fanworm establishment on biodiversity in soft sediment marine communities.
 Despite only staying for 3 months, I met some incredible people who inspired me and continue to fuel my scientific curiosities from a continent away!
 Check out the publication that illustrates my research here!

 After finishing my undergraduate at McGill, I was able to publish my thesis in Dr. Cristescu's bioinformatics lab as first author!
 This experience, as well as the incredible opportunities to engage and interact with biology throughout my degree, really inspired me to pursue a MSc!
 Check it out here!

 Briefly for the summer of 2017 I worked to develop McGill Redpath Museum digital collections to fuel new online and virtual exhibits.
 I got to interact with a lot of their collections, highlighting the incredible diversity in artefacts at Redpath.
 You can see more of the digital collections here!

 Fulfilling my childhood dream, I helped out with some paleontological field work for Dr. Hans Larsson in McGill's Redpath Museum during the summer of 2017.
 For just over a month, we toured around southern Sasketchewan and Alberta, conducting fieldwork, and digging up dinos!